-It is estimated that the contingent interest liability as at 30 June 2023 is \$84 400 (2022: \$87 700).
+It is estimated that the contingent interest liability as at 30 June 2024 is \$81 363 (2023: \$84 400).

 9.2.
-Impact of standards and statements not yet effective
+Impact of standards not yet effective

-The RTF has assessed the impact of new and changed Australian Accounting Standard Board Standards and Interpretations not yet effective and has determined there will be no financial impact arising from them.
+The RTF has assessed the impact of new and amended Australian Accounting Standards and Interpretations not yet effective and does not expect these to have a material impact on the RTF's statements.

 9.3.
-Events after reporting period
+Events after the reporting period